Your first bulk product edit

 When you load up the app you'll see a search form that looks like this:

-Once you're sure you have all the product you want to edit selected, click on the blue Modify Products button and we'll choose how to edit the product.
+Once you're sure you have all the products you want to edit selected, click on the blue Modify Products button and we'll choose how to edit the product.

 Specifying how you want to edit the products

-Since we're decreasing the prices by 10% the new prices will be 90% of their current price.
-We set the Percentage field to 90%.
+We set the Decrease Percentage field to 10%.
 To make the prices look nicer (for example, 9.95 instead of 9.83) we'll also check the Round to nearest box.

 Monitor the edit as it runs in the background

 When you run an edit the app will process it in the background.
 Depending on the number of products you need to edit this might take some time to complete.
-You can monitor the progress of the edit on the edit detail page:
+You can monitor the progress of the edit on the Edit History page:

 Now that you've performed a bulk edit there's several things you can try: